First Time User? Enroll now.

 It's very important to get treatment for depression.
 The sooner you get treated, the sooner you'll feel better and enjoy your baby.

-Postpartum depression seems to be brought on by the changes in hormone levels that occur after pregnancy.
-Any woman can get postpartum depression in the months after childbirth, miscarriage, or stillbirth.
+Postpartum depression seems to be brought on by the changes in hormone levels that happen after pregnancy.
+Some things can increase your chances of getting it, such as having depression in the past, not having good support, or having a lot of other stress.

 Health Tools help you make wise health decisions or take action to improve your health.